climate-service-center/git-tutorial/part_03/README.md

 # Part 3 - Create your own science project!

-Part three is about ...
+Part three is about creating and hosting your science project on Github.

 ## Tasks